Darren Sarll: Watford

 On 13 June 2018, it was announced that Sarll had joined the academy at Premier League club Watford and he would work with the older age groups and share the role of Head of Academy.
 He was suspended, following allegations of bullying, on 30 January 2019 and "amicably parted ways" with the club two weeks later.

 Yeovil Town

 On 19 June 2019, Sarll signed a three-year contract to manage newly-relegated National League club Yeovil Town.
 He got off to a good start, taking maximum points in September 2019 to win the National League Manager of the Month award.
 The club's 2019–20 season ended with defeat in the National League playoff quarter-finals and a mid-table 2020–21 followed.
 Following a slow start to the 2021–22 season, Sarll won his second National League Manager of the Month award after four wins from five in November 2021.
 Sarll departed Huish Park on 28 March 2022.

 Woking

 On 28 March 2022, Sarll signed a two-year contract to manage National League club Woking.
 An impressive start to the season saw Woking firmly in the play-off picture, leading to Sarll winning the Manager of the Month award for November 2022.
+In the 2022–23 season, Woking finished in the play-offs.
+However, they lost 2–1 at home to Bromley in the play-off eliminator.
+On 13 November 2023, the club announced that Sarll had been relieved of his role as manager following a run of eight defeats in their previous ten matches which had left Woking 14th in the National League.

+Hartlepool United

+On 27 April 2024, Sarll was appointed manager of National League club Hartlepool United.
+Sarll had previously been strongly linked with the role earlier that year.
+Three days after his appointment, Hartlepool announced their retained list which he later described as one of the most challenging of his career.
+His first game in charge was a 1–0 away victory at former club Yeovil in the opening match of the 2024–25 season.

+On 16 October 2024, Sarll was dismissed as Hartlepool manager after winning 4 of his 15 matches in charge with the club.
+His dismissal came one day after a 3–1 defeat to National League North club Brackley Town in the FA Cup fourth qualifying round.
+Hartlepool had failed to score in 6 of 7 matches before winning his final league match in charge against Sutton United.

+Kamloops United

+In August 2025, Sarll was appointed technical director and head of coaching at League1 British Columbia club Kamloops United.